sineflow/ElasticsearchBundle/Resources/doc/crud.md

 ## Repositories

 When you need to work with a specific type, you can do so through the Repository class of an entity.
+The default Repository is mostly a convenience class, as its methods are also available either through the IndexManager or the Finder services.
+However it may be useful to have type-specific methods in your own custom repositories.
-You can get the repository through the index manager that manages it:
+You can get a type's repository through the index manager that manages it:

 ```php
 $repo = $im->getRepository('AppBundle:Product');